tyunist/docker/README.md

 # Create a container
-## Choose the docker image and the name of the container by setting in
+## Set the docker image and the name of the container as follows, i.e.
 ```
 DOCKER_IMG_NAME="tynguyen_base_ubuntu1804_cuda10.0_docker:latest"
 CONTAINER_NAME="tynguyen_base"